AngyWang/STAT-628-1/README.md

 There are four folders providing more details in our main project, *code*, *image*, *data*.

 ### code
-There are 2 R code files:
+There are two R code files:
+ *cleandata.R* cleans the data and produces some good looking plots for the distribution of some variables.
+ *main.R* contains data analysis using linear regression with squared loss and Huber loss.
+It also produces plots for regression diagnosis.

 * data.R visualized the data, removes outliers and divides the data into a train set and validation set.